Baratza Encore vs Capresso Infinity vs OXO Brew 2026, Which Wins

 Capresso: 2-year warranty, customer service is okay, harder to find parts.

 If something breaks after year 2, Baratza has your back.
 Capresso doesn't.
 You'll be shopping for a new grinder.
+The National Coffee Association recommends grinding fresh immediately before brewing, a grinder you can keep running for years with inexpensive replacement burrs is fundamentally more economical than replacing the whole unit when it wears out.

 How We Evaluated